Stability for Line Bundles and Deformed Hermitian-Yang-Mills Equation on Some Elliptic Surfaces

 \section{Abstract}

 We study the twisted ampleness criterion due to Collins, Jacob and Yau on surfaces, which is equivalent to the existence of solutions to the deformed Hermitian-Yang-Mills (dHYM) equation.
-When $X$ is a Weierstra{\ss} elliptic K3 surface, and $L$ is a line bundle and $\omega$ an ample class such that $c_1(L)$ and $\omega$ both lie in the span of a section class and a fiber class, we show that $L$ is always stable with respect to the Bridgeland stability $\sigma_{\omega,0}$ provided $L$ has fiber degree 1 and $\omega c_1(L)>0$.
-As a corollary, for such $L$ and $\omega$, whenever $L$ is twisted ample with respect to $\omega$, or equivalently, $L$ admits a solution of the dHYM equation, the line bundle $L$ is $\sigma_{\omega,0}$-stable, thus answering a question by Collins and Yau for a class of examples.
+When $X$ is a Weierstra{\ss} elliptic K3 surface, and $\omega$ an ample class such that $\omega$ lies in the span of a section class and the fiber class, we show that for a class of line bundles $L$ with fiber degree 1 and $\omega c_1(L)>0$, the twisted ampleness of $L$ respect to $\omega$ always implies the $\sigma_{\omega, 0}$-stability (Bridgeland stability) of $L$.
+This answers a question by Collins and Yau for a class of examples.